awsdocs/aws-toolkit-vs-code-user-guide/doc_source/remote-lambda.md

 ****

-1. In the **AWS Explorer**, choose the name of the Lambda function you want to invoke and open its context menu\.
+1. In the **AWS Explorer**, choose the name of the Lambda function you want to invoke, and then open its context menu\.
 ![\[Context menu for Lambda function.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/lambda-func-invoke-menu.png)

 1. Choose **Invoke on AWS**\.